walchko/ultron/docs/docker/jupyter-docker/docker-opencv-jupyter.md

----
-title: Setting Up a Docker Container with OpenCV and Jupyter Notebooks
+# Setting Up a Docker Container with OpenCV and Jupyter Notebooks
-date: 4 Mar 2017
----

 ![](pics/docker.png)